Community Peacemaker Teams

 Community Peacemaker Teams or CPT (previously called Christian Peacemaker Teams) is an international organization set up to support teams of peace workers in conflict areas around the world.
 The organization uses these teams to achieve its aims of lower levels of violence, nonviolent direct action, human rights documentation and nonviolence training in direct action.
 CPT sums up their work as being "committed to reducing violence by 'getting in the way'".

-The organization currently has a full-time peace force of over 30 activists currently working in Colombia, Iraq, the West Bank, Chiapas, Mexico and Kenora, Canada.
+The organization currently has a full-time peace force of over 30 activists working in Colombia, Iraq, the West Bank, Chiapas, Mexico and Kenora, Canada.
 These activists are supported by over 150 reservists who spend two weeks to two months a year on location for the organization and its activities.

 Christianity and CPT

-CPT has its roots in the historic peace churches of North America, and its four supporting denominations are the Mennonite Church Canada, Church of the Brethren, and the Religious Society of Friends.
-It is also sponsored by several Christian groups: "Every Church a Peace Church", "On Earth Peace", "Presbyterian Peace Fellowship", "Baptist Peace Fellowship of North America", and the "Congregation of St. Basil".
+CPT has its roots in the historic peace churches of North America, and its four supporting denominations are the Mennonite Church Canada, Mennonite Church USA, Church of the Brethren, and the Religious Society of Friends.
+It is also sponsored by several other Christian groups: "Every Church a Peace Church", "On Earth Peace", "Presbyterian Peace Fellowship", "Baptist Peace Fellowship of North America", and the "Congregation of St. Basil".
 In conflict areas it works in partnership with Jewish, Muslim and secular peace organizations, such as the International Solidarity Movement, Peace Brigades International and Nonviolent Peaceforce.
 Another component of CPT's work is to engage "...congregations, meetings and support groups at home to play a key advocacy role with policy makers."

 Although it is a Christian-based organization, CPT does not engage in any type of missionary activity.
 Their website states "While CPTers have chosen to follow Jesus Christ, they do not proselytize."
 This has raised the question of what distinguishes them from similar "secular", organizations;

 "All the groups resemble one another other in that they all work to stop violence, but according to CPT's Web site, it has an advantage over secular groups: "In Muslim areas, the Christian nature of CPT helps to create confidence because of a shared sense of monotheism."
 The group does not believe that its Christianity might also put it at a dangerous disadvantage in areas of the world where religious tensions run high."

 Their website also states that Corp members are Christians, but there is no faith requirement for members of CPT's short-term delegations.
 For example, one of the CPT delegates who was held hostage in Iraq, Harmeet Singh Sooden, is a Sikh.

 The Mennonite Church USA Archives is the repository of the official records of Community Peacemaker Teams.